Is the Iran-Israel conflict affecting energy prices?

 Although prices seem to have stabilised, global uncertainties still remain - you never know when prices could spike again.

-If you haven't already, now is a good time to fix your rates.
+If you haven't already, now could be a good time to fix your rates.
 This can give you some stability over what you’ll pay throughout your contract.
 And if you’re approaching your current renewal window, it never hurts to compare quotes to see if you can get better rates.

 UK SME’s already pay some of the highest energy costs in Europe.
-And, while we can’t control the market – we can help make sure you’re getting a great energy deal.
+And, while we can’t control the market, we can help you find a more competitive deal.
 Our energy experts compare tariffs from a panel of trusted UK suppliers and help you switch to a smarter contract to get a great deal on business energy, gas, or electricity.

 It can also help to know why you’re paying more, so you can take back a bit of control.